Auditing Information Disclosure During LLM-Scale Gradient Descent Using Gradient Uniqueness: GNQ: Upper-Bounding Disclosure

-We begin by decomposing the mutual information between $T_j$ and the final model $\theta_{N_r}$ and relate it to the entropy of the mini-batch gradients using information-theoretic tools.
+We begin by decomposing the mutual information $I[T_j d_j;\theta_{N_r}]$ and relate it to the entropy of the mini-batch gradients using information-theoretic tools.
 In particular, we will rely on the following theorem.
 The proof of this theorem is provided in Sec.~\ref{sec:proofThm:MI-Entropy}.